nurpeiis/Arabic-DID/README.md

 - Distance penalty: alpha = distance/max distance
   - soft margin svm
   - the further it goes away the more penalty, distance exponentially

+## Main Questions:

+1. Unbalanced data
+2. Not all cities available